borntofrappe/borntofrappe/src/blog/another-binary-button.md

 date: 2024-09-06T18:16:23
 ---

 In the design of a modern web app a toggle allows to pick between one of two options; a different set of colors for a dark theme, a larger display to highlight the main content.
-The ever stylable `button` is the most pertinent HTML element: you can listen to a click event to collect mouse, touch and keyboard input, all in one swoop, and with a series of tweaks create up a solid component in just a few steps.
+To implement the widget the ever stylable `button` is the most pertinent HTML element: you can listen to a click event to collect mouse, touch and keyboard input, all in one swoop, and with a series of tweaks create up a solid component in just a few steps.

 The idea is to enhance the regular element, from a simple button with a static label.